eve-community/V-Color-Calibration-Backup/README.md

 # V-Color-Calibration-Backup
-Scripts to aid in backuping up the color calibration of the EVE V. Currently the scripts to generate a zip archive with the icc profiles and CalMAN database, or can restore a zip backup made by the backup script onto the V.
+A client or scripts to aid in backuping up the color calibration of the EVE V. Currently the scripts and client generate a zip archive with the icc profiles and CalMAN database, or can restore a zip backup made by the backup script onto the V.

 ## Getting Started
 ### Prerequisites
 ```
-Powershell 5.0
-CalMan Client Software
+CalMan Client 3 Software installed
+.Net framework 4.5-4.6

+OR

+Powershell 4.0+ (to run the scripts)
 ```

-### Installing
+### Building the exe

-To install, simply download or clone the repository and run the backup script.
-A restoration script is also now included to restore backup zips on the local machine.
+To build, simply download or clone the repository and build from the Visual Studio solution (2017 was used for development).

+## Use (application)
+Simple run vColorBackup.exe, and select whether you'd like to backup or restore your configuration.

-## Use
+## Use (scripts)

-To Back up, either right click on the batch file and click 'Run as Administrator', or open a command prompt/powershell in the downloaded directory and run:
+To Back up, go the scripts folder and either right click on the batch file and click 'Run as Administrator', or open a command prompt/powershell in the downloaded directory and run:
 ```
 .\backup.bat
 ```